xinehc/argo-supplementary/README.md

 ### (alternative) Step 4: Collect NDARO

-Reference protein sequences and metadata of NDARO can be downloaded from https://www.ncbi.nlm.nih.gov/pathogens/refgene/ (click `Download` for both the metadata `refgenes.tsv` and the reference protein sequences `reference_protein.faa`).
+Reference protein sequences and metadata of NDARO can be downloaded from https://www.ncbi.nlm.nih.gov/pathogens/refgene/ (click `Download` for both the metadata `refgenes.tsv` and the reference protein sequences `protein.faa`).
 After unzipping, place both files into a folder named `prot`.

 We need to parse the metadata to ensure it has a two-level hierarchy.